 - Install Android SDK using this guide.

-- Download the exploit package and extract it to suitable folder: Click Here
+- Download the exploit package and extract it to the suitable folder.

 Root Moto X and Moto G on KitKat using Pie exploit